 As a performing violinist, Alexander made his orchestral debut at age 9 with Vivaldi’s “Spring” at the Lyceum Theater in San Diego and has since performed throught the United States as well as Germany, Italy, Austria, Russia, Belgium, South Africa, Mexico, and Portugal.
-His chamber music career has lead him to collaborate with prominent artists such as David Chan, concertmaster of the Metropolitan Opera, Mark Kaplan, Paul Coletti, and Antonio Lysy.
-He has recorded several albums with independent labels and regularly premiers the solo and chamber works of the composers of today.
-He collaborates regularly with prominent contemporary artists in performance and composition projects.
+His chamber music career has lead him to collaborate with prominent artists including principal players from the Los Angeles Philharmonic, Metropolitan Opera, and St. Petersburg Symphony Orchestra.
+He has recorded dozens of albums with independent labels and regularly premiers the solo and chamber works of the composers of today.

-As a conductor, Alexander conducted the flagship orchestras at the California Institute of Music and at the International Music Festival in Viana Do Castello, Portugal from 2001 to 2004.
+As a conductor, Alexander conducted the flagship orchestras at the California Institute of Music and at the International Music Festival in Viana Do Castello, Portugal from 2001 to 2004, and at CIMF Germany from 2014 to 2016.
 He is currently the conductor and artistic director of the Fall of Ai Chamber Orchestra based in Los Angeles, CA.

 Alexander is also currently the artistic director of Fall of Ai Productions, an orchestral music studio which collaborates with prominent contemporary artists and producers, and works closely with many prominent music and film studios.